FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 3. getCode

-Run getCode to query the contract binary code based on the contract address.。
+Run getCode to query the contract binary code based on the contract address。
 Parameters:

 - Contract address: 0x contract address(Deploy the contract to get the contract address)。